LegitimateShake/BNO08x_ESP32_Driver/README.md

-# BNO086 Driver for ESP32 - ESP IDF v6.x.x
+# BNO086 I2C Driver for ESP32 - ESP IDF v6.x.x

-This repo includes driver code for the BNO086.
+This repo includes I2C driver code for the BNO086 and was written for the ESP-IDF v6.x.x.
 It should also work for the BNO085, as they are mostly the same chip.
 The motivation behind this was to write a driver that supports multiple BNO08x at the same time, as this is sadly not the case with the manufacturers driver code.
 The driver is written in **C++** currently only supports communication over **I2C**.